acguedes/beta-Bartlett/README.md

 # Bartlett-corrected tests for varying precision beta regressions with application to environmental biometrics
-The computer code can be used to perform empirical application of the article.
+The computer code can be used to replicate the empirical analysis presented in the article.

 # Authors
 Ana C. Guedes, Francisco Cribari-Neto, Patrı́cia L. Espinheira